 Anonymous

 I am the only HR in my company.
-There's an employee A who has joined almost 4 months back.
-But it's been 4 months and he is a very slow learner like we are a production company in chandigarh and we are having a TAT for whatever work we are getting from clients.
-Employee A is very slow in production and we have given him several chances (verbal and written warnings both) for him to improve but there is no improvement at all.
-Also he is an introvert he hardly speaks with anyone or discuss his issues so I don't want to go with termination.
-Can anyone please help me with any activity or what step should I take to tackle this situation?
+There's an employee, A, who joined almost 4 months ago.
+However, it's been 4 months, and he is a very slow learner.
+We are a production company in Chandigarh with a TAT for the work we receive from clients.
+Employee A is very slow in production, and despite giving him several chances (verbal and written warnings), there has been no improvement.
+Additionally, he is introverted, rarely engaging with others or discussing his issues.
+Therefore, I am hesitant to proceed with termination.
+Can anyone please advise me on any activities or steps I should take to address this situation?

 From India, Ludhiana